Use the read-only replica

 This operation succeeds because it does not update the server’s metadata.

 Some commands affect metadata in more subtle ways.
-For example, many Helix Core Server commands update the last-update time that is associated with a specification (for example, a user or client specification).
+For example, many P4 Server commands update the last-update time that is associated with a specification (for example, a user or client specification).
 Attempting to use such commands on replica servers produces errors unless you use the -o option.
 For example, p4 client (which updates the Update: and Access fields of the client specification) fails:

 p4 -u super -p replica:1667 client replica_client